 Antarctic ice-shelf instability caused by active surface meltwater production, movement, ponding, and hydro-fracture.

 Funded by NSFGEO–NERC, this project combines field observations, numerical modeling, and remote sensing techniques to better understand ice-shelf flexure and fracture due to surface meltwater loading.
 Field observations of ice-shelf surface height, local weather conditions, and water body depths are currently being collected on the George VIth Ice Shelf, Antarctic Peninsula through February 2023.
 This project is jointly supported by the US NSF and UK NERC, with field support provided by the British Antarctic Survey in coordination with the United States Antarctic Program.
 Collaborators include Drs.
-Alison Banwell (University of Colorado Boulder), Douglas MacAyeal (University of Chicago), and Ian Willis (University of Cambridge).
+Alison Banwell (University of Colorado Boulder), Rebecca Dell (University of Cambridge), Douglas MacAyeal (University of Chicago), and Ian Willis (University of Cambridge).

 Velocity fluctuations driven by surface melt and lake drainage at Helheim Glacier, East Greenland.